irakr/SIC-assembler/README.md

 # How to use
 - Write any program in SIC(not SIC/XE) assembly language first and save it with an extension 'xyz.sic'.
-Eg: sum.sic
+Eg: sum.sic [NOTE: You have to use a '-' character to indicate an empty field of an instruction.
+Fields are LABEL, OPCODE, OPERAND.]
 - If you didn't add the SIC-assembler/bin/ directory in the PATH environment variable then you have to use the full pathname of the assembler executable file(sasm).
 - But if you don't want these troubles then you can simply add the SIC-assembler/bin directory to the PATH environment variable.
-- Assuming the scenarios:
-  - Suppose that you have the package in the /home directory.
-  - Suppose that your program(say, sum.sic) is in the /home/documents directory.
-  1) if PATH not set:
-  	To assemble your program, run the command as follows:
-  	    $ /home/SIC-assembler/bin/sasm sum.sic
-  2) if PATH is set:
-  	To assemble your program, run the command as follows:
-  	    $ sasm sum.sic
-  * I hope you will go with the second option.
-  * Anyways, the above mentioned situation is familiar to most linux users, so it must not be a big deal.
 - After assembling, the assembler will produce three important files that we are interested in:
   1) Symbol table named .symtab
   2) Intermediate file named .intermediate